harry-jw-plymouth/Comp-3000-Project/README.md

 When a route is marked as cancelled, the bus/train on that route will finish moving if it is currently in the process of moving.
 Then when all movement is complete, the route is fully removed, checking all NPCs and rerouting them/ selecting new actions for them if their current route included the removed transport route

 # Asset/package usage credits
-Various assetts and packages, including sprites, animation, sound effects and more were used in the development of this game.
+Various assets and packages, including sprites, animation, sound effects and more were used in the development of this game.
 Below you can find details on all assets/software used in the development game<br/>
 These can also be seen in the game and the project report
 ##  Packages/software credits
 - Unity 6 (Game engine) -  https://unity.com/ <br/>